leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/intro.md

 ![pug tasks screenshot](./tasks.png)

 I announced PUG on reddit and in response to a user I [provided some pointers](https://www.reddit.com/r/golang/comments/1duart8/comment/lbhwwoj/) on using Bubbletea.

-This post is a fuller exposition for anyone developing a TUI in Bubbletea.
-Much of it is informed from various issues and discussions on the Bubbletea github project, where both users and the authors have provided invaluable expertise and guidance.
+This blog post is a fuller exposition of that advice; it is not a tutorial but hopefully it can assist anyone in the development, debugging, and testing of a TUI using Bubbletea.
+Much of what follows is informed from various issues and discussions on the Bubbletea github project, where both users and the authors have provided invaluable expertise and guidance.